 Impact 21 sets the bar high in convenience with Lucia Romanello Crater.
 As a sales and marketing leader, with an exceptional executive-level network, Lucia is charged with leading Impact’s Convenience Store Business Development.
 Her 25+ years in the convenience store industry, with a track record and proficiency in driving growth and market share gains, serves her well in this role.
 She specializes in developing new business connections, recruiting and training superior achievers, and closing innovative and profitable sales.

 Though born into an old fashioned, Italian family where women’s roles were clearly defined, her mother taught Lucia she could do and be anything she wanted to be.
 And Lucia did just that.
 She is a founding member and current officer of the Network of Executive Women in the Consumer Products Industry (NEW).
 She was named one of the Top Women in Convenience at the Senior Executive Level by Convenience Store News Magazine in 2014 and given the Best of the Best Leader Award in 2016 by NEW.
+Lucia is the leader of the NEW team currently working to build a new region in the Nashville market.
 Lucia served on the NACS Retail Board and NACS Supplier Board on which she was Chairman of the Manpower, Membership, and Exhibitor Advisory Committees.
 Initially elected Vice Chairman of the Board followed by Chairman Elect, Lucia was ultimately elected Chairman of the NACS Supplier Board.
 Boy would her mama be proud!

 Prior to joining Impact 21, she was the Director of Convenience at Jack Link’s, where she successfully led the implementation of Go-to-Market strategies to surpass top line sales budgets while delivering the bottom line gross profit budget.
 As Director of Sales, Convenience at KIND Healthy Snacks, she was instrumental in driving convenience store market share.
 Most notably, Lucia was Director of Sales, Convenience at US Nutrition where she developed and directed the strategy to raise the profile of the MET-Rx brand to the #1 High Protein product in the channel.
 Her Convenience Store career began at GSP as Vice President of Sales where she built key retailer relationships that led to the company’s focus in the channel.

-Born in Connecticut, growing up in New Jersey and Richmond, VA, and graduating from James Madison University, Harrisonburg, Virginia, Lucia has settled into her home in Tampa, Florida.
-She gives back to her community – awarded the Richard Llano Service Award from Jesuit High School in Tampa, FL, for her contributions of time and talent and lends her voice to the Contemporary Choir at Sacred Heart Catholic Church.
+Born in Connecticut, growing up in New Jersey and Richmond, VA, and graduating from James Madison University, Harrisonburg, Virginia, Lucia now calls Nashville, TN home.
+She gives back to her communities through volunteer work and lending her voice to her church choir.
+She was awarded the Richard Llano Service Award for her contributions of time and talent from Jesuit High School in her former hometown of Tampa, FL.
 She passes on her work ethic and values to her son, James, who is the Co-founder of SperaHealth.
-Lucia’s philosophy behind it all – “Don’t quit.”
+Lucia’s philosophy behind it all—“Don’t quit.”